-Vitazyme is an all-natural liquid "biostimulant" for soil organisms and plants that contains certain biological activators, which are by-products of a proprietary fermentation process.
-These active agents include vitamins, enzymes, and other powerful but gentle growth stimulators such as B-vitamins, triacontanol, and others.
+Vitazyme is an all-natural liquid "biostimulant" for soil organisms and plants that contain certain biological activators, which are by-products of a proprietary fermentation process.
+These active agents include vitamins, enzymes, and other powerful but gentle growth stimulators such as B-vitamins, triacontanol, glycosides, and porphyrins.

-Vitazyme, used within the context of a commonsense management system, will help the farmer overcome many of his production problems.
+Vitazyme, used within the context of a common-sense management system, will help the farmer overcome many of his production problems.
 While not a "magic bullet," it helps the entire system work better . . . greasing the wheels of his cropping system.
 Besides, the material is nontoxic and environmentally safe.
-Vitazyme enables the farmer to...
+Vitazyme enables the farmer to . . .